actframework/act-doc/en/faq.md

 # FAQ

-## Why I see "App not found" issue
+## Why do I see the "App not found" issue

 I am using Intellij IDEA and when I start the "HelloWorld" sample application in the IDE, I got the following error stack: